-No evidence of cultural resources previously recorded within or adjacent to the project APE was relocated during the field survey and no new cultural resources were discovered.
-Multiple residences over 50 years old occur within viewshed of the project APE, however, and they are treated as historic properties for the purposes of this project.
+No cultural resources were discovered within the project APE.
+Residences within the Lake Tahoe Boulevard neighborhood are modern, and construction is ongoing.
+Some residences over 50 years old with construction dates ca. 1960s-1970s occur within the Apache Avenue neighborhood and viewshed of the project APE, however, and they are treated as historic properties for the purposes of this project.
 Since these historical buildings are outside the direct project APE, they will not be physically impacted.
-Nor will the project introduce any indirect visual elements that would have an adverse effect on the setting or viewshed of these historic properties.
-Infrastructure development is part of the historic context of these residential neighborhoods and replacement of an existing buried pipeline will not alter the current neighborhood landscape character.
-Other potential indirect impacts associated with project activities (e.g., audible, air quality, etc.) will be temporary and limited to the duration of construction activities (Lindstrom 2021).
+Nor will the project introduce any indirect visual elements that will have an adverse effect on the setting or viewshed of these historic properties.
+Infrastructure development is part of the historic context of these residential neighborhood landscape character.
+Other potential indirect impacts associated with project activities (e.g., audible, air quality, etc.) will be temporary and limited to the duration of construction activities.

 Native American outreach initiated by the STPUD involved mailed certified letters and follow-up phone calls/emails/fax.
 No response was received.
-Since the overall project may receive funding from the federal government, any additional consultation with Native American groups would be accomplished by the appropriate federal agency and in coordination with the STPUD (Lindstrom 2021).
+Since the overall project may receive funding from the federal government, any additional consultation with Native

+American groups would be accomplished by the appropriate federal agency and in coordination with the STPUD.